openfun/ralph/docs/contribute.md

 > This example command requires [`jq`](https://stedolan.github.io/jq/) to
 > serialize the request payload (xAPI statements).
 When dealing with JSON data,
-> we strongly recommend to install it to manipulate them from the command line.
+> we strongly recommend installing it to manipulate them from the command line.

 ### Perform Arnold's operations